-Our College Preparatory Curriculum provides students with a rigorous course of study in a supportive environment.
+Our college preparatory curriculum provides students with a rigorous course of study in a supportive environment.
 Small classes and multisensory instruction enable students to master advanced content, and achieve success with our flexible approach to grading, testing, and homework.
 For students in need of additional challenge in their areas of strength, we individualize instruction to offer students challenging assignments and dual enrollment in college courses with teacher support.

 Elective courses at Compass offer engaging, structured, and challenging opportunities for students to become skilled while pursuing various interests.
 Clustered in three areas (the arts, physical education/health, and technology), our elective courses do not require any background knowledge or previous experience.
 Students’ preferences are regularly surveyed to determine elective offerings.
+Past offerings include Spanish, Film Studies, Photography, Psychology, Art, Drama, and Music.

 At Compass, we recognize that students who learn differently often experience intense struggles with homework for a variety of reasons.
 Challenges in executive functioning (planning, initiating, organizing of time and materials, etc.) and academic skills have often contributed to difficulties with homework.
 By the time they reach high school, many students lack the motivation and confidence to complete homework consistently.